 - Changing your Virginia Tech PID password.

 - Students and volunteers don't typically receive a separate, additional FBRI mailbox.
-Instead, we create an email address in our address book that is forwarded to your @vt.edu or other external account.
+Instead, we create an email address in our address book so we can find you and add you to mailing lists.
+All mail sent to this address is redirected to your @vt.edu or other external account.
 If you have a need for a mailbox, or your lab requires one, just let us know through this help site!

 - Accessing your Virginia Tech email.

 You are already here!
 This FBRI Help Center is intended to assist you with interacting with all services and departments within the FBRI.
 Please register and create an account then explore this site and return to it often.
-Use your FBRI email address to register.
 (NOTE: Because many of our users are external to the FBRI, the password for this help site is separate / unique and not tied to your FBRI credentials.
 You must create and use a separate password when registering.)

 - Navigating and using the VTCRI Help Site.